 templates

 Variadic Templates or the Power of Three Dots

 A variadic template is a template that can have an arbitrary number of template parameters.
-This feature may seem magical to you if you see it for the first time.
+If you see it for the first time, this feature may seem magical to you.
 So, let me demystify variadic templates.

+templates